suffolklibraries/lgc/content/collections/events/luminous-felixstowe.md

             content:
               -
                 type: text
-                text: 'Realise that your future is not fixed, imagine the possibilities.'
+                text: 'Realise that your future is not fixed, imagine the possibilities' -
-  -
     type: paragraph
     content: